-Tengri Innovation Award was launched this year to encourage the implementation of sustainable fashion and textiles working towards a more sustainable industry standard and future.
+The Tengri Innovation Award was launched in 2018 to encourage the implementation of sustainable fashion and textiles working towards a more sustainable industry standard and future.

 The award was open to final-year students of the Tengri Innovation Partnership, an initiative which includes some of the UK’s most influential academic and creative institutions.
 Designers were invited to present innovative and sustainable approaches to textiles, to meet criteria set to demonstrate forward-thinking conceptualisation of sustainable fibres and practices that rework cultural and traditional techniques.

 Tengri Innovation Award 2018 – Winner